 Adding external tool cupboards to take over building privilege in a raid requires a lot of building space.
-Through a specific combination of squares and triangles, the external TC will have a very close foundation to the base.
+The external TC will have a very close foundation to the base through a specific combination of squares and triangles.

 1. Eight square foundations from the base

-Start by going eight blocks out from the side of the base with squares, then placing a triangle foundation at the end.
-It’s essential to keep these foundations at twig since they will be removed later.
+Start by going eight blocks out from the side of the base with squares, then place a triangle foundation at the end.
+Keeping these foundations at twig is essential since they will be removed later.

 2. Creating the perfect gap

 Without breaking the triangle foundation, remove each twig square foundation until you are back at the base.
 Go back to the triangle, and place triangle foundations until the base stops you.
 You can remove all triangle foundations, except the triangle directly next to the base.